open-guides/og-aws/README.md

 -	Dynamic Auto Scaling is easiest to use with stateless, horizontally scalable services.
 -	Even if you are not using ASGs to dynamically increase or decrease instance counts, you should seriously consider maintaining all instances inside of ASGs – given a target instance count, the ASG will work to ensure that number of instances running is equal to that target, replacing instances for you if they die or are marked as being unhealthy.
 This results in consistent capacity and better stability for your service.
 -	By default, ASGs will kill instances that the EC2 instance manager considers to be unresponsive.
 It is possible for instances whose CPU is completely saturated for minutes at a time to appear to be unresponsive, causing an ASG with the default '[ReplaceUnhealthy](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-suspend-resume-processes.html#process-types)' setting turned on to replace them.
 When instances that are managed by ASGs are expected to consistently run with very high CPU, consider deactivating this setting.
 If you do so, however, detecting and killing unhealthy nodes will become your responsibility.
+-	Autoscalers can be [configured to terminate](http://docs.aws.amazon.com/autoscaling/latest/userguide/healthcheck.html) instances that an ELB has marked as being unhealthy.

 EBS
 ---